Symphony No. 6 (Piston)

 The Symphony No. 6 by Walter Piston was completed in 1955.

-History

 Piston composed the symphony to mark the 75th Anniversary of the Boston Symphony Orchestra.
 He dedicated the score to the memory of Serge Koussevitzky and his wife Natalie.
 The symphony was first performed by the Boston Symphony Orchestra under Charles Munch, on November 25, 1955.

 Analysis

 The work, like the earlier Symphony No. 3 and Symphony No. 4, is in four movements: